-In 2021, the Corporate Governance Committee complies with the Corporate Governance Committee charter of the Company in its entirety.
-Considered and reviewed the implementation of the CG Code in accordance with the business context of the company and report the performance results to the Board of Directors as appropriate.
+In 2022, the Corporate Governance Committee complies with the Corporate Governance Committee charter of the Company in its entirety.
+Considered and reviewed the implementation of the CG Code in accordance with the business context of the company and reported the performance results to the Board of Directors as appropriate.
+The summary of the key performance of the Good Corporate Governance Committee in the year 2022 is as follows: